coreflighttech/B737-MCP/README.md

 -Check baud rate is 115200 and then upload the hex file.
 Important Note: While uploading, never cut the communication of the MCP.
 Otherwise, there is no way to recovery if damaged.

+[STABLE] XPL_MCP_v5.0.0.hex is written to communciate Core Flight Tech.
+MCP with X-Plane 11 Zibo737 3.51.0 and further versions.

 [STABLE] XPL_MCP_v4.1.1.hex is written to communciate Core Flight Tech.
-MCP with X-Plane 11 Zibo737.
+MCP with X-Plane 11 Zibo737 3.49 and earlier versions.

 [BETA] XPL_MCP_v4.hex file is for communicating the General Autopilot with the Core Flight Tech.
 MCP and X-Plane11 Zibo737.